Gorge, 2016

 “Since forces are felt but are as abstract as electricity or gravitation, it is the artists’ task to make the strivings of the mind perceivable by seeing them symbolised in the behaviour of the environment.“

-Throughout this essay, Arnheim reflects upon the ‘impediments of the body’ in relation to ‘the ease of the mind’s mobility’.
-Comparing emotional patterns of behaviour that have a tendency to fluctuate and ‘abstract feelings’ which are not easily defined, to the ‘peaks and valleys’ of a sublime landscape, he refers to the oxymoronic phrase ‘aspirations weakness’, to draw his readers attention to the precarious ‘edges of a precipice’, to reconsider the psychological drives that underpin ambition, especially with a view to a change of decision or action, when faced with danger.
-[2]
+Arnheim reflects on emotional patterns of behaviour which can have a tendency to fluctuate and ‘abstract feelings’ that are not easily defined, as being similar to the ‘peaks and valleys’ of a sublime landscape.
+Using the oxymoronic phrase ‘aspirations weakness’, Arnheim draws his readers attention to the precarious ‘edges of a precipice’ to consider the psychological drives that underpin ambition, in respect of a change of view that may be required, followed by another decision or immediate action to be taken when faced with danger.
+[3]

 [1] Britannica. (n.d.)
 Gestalt psychology.
 Retrieved from: https://www.britannica.com/science/Gestalt-psychology.
 Source cited: 20th January, 2017